Halifax Jazz Festival

-The TD Halifax Jazz Festival, formerly known as the Atlantic Jazz Festival, is the oldest jazz festival being held annually since 1987 and largest summer festival in Atlantic Canada.
+The TD Halifax Jazz Festival, formerly known as the Atlantic Jazz Festival, is the oldest jazz festival and largest summer festival in Atlantic Canada, being held annually since 1987.
 Designated a Hallmark Event by the Halifax Regional Municipality, the event spans two weekends (9 nights, 8 days), attracts up to 55,000 visitors, involves 450 volunteers and employs over 350 local musicians.

 Core programming includes jazz music, complemented with presentations of world, roots, blues, Latin, R&B, and other music styles.
+Since 2023, locations of performances included the TD Main Stage, St. Matthew's United Church, and The Carleton.
+While paid passes and tickets to individual shows are available, the festival always includes a host of free programming during the day.

+The festival includes the Halifax Jazz Festivals Music Education Program.
+These programs include Jazz Labs, which are free events for the public, and the Creative Music Workshop, an eight-day intensive program which provides students with instruction on skills like performing improvisational jazz.

 Lineups

 2020

 2020 event was scheduled to be held from July 7 to 12, 2020.
 In April 2020, it was announced that the festival was cancelled by its organizers following the COVID-19 pandemic.
 The event was later held online from July 31 to August 2, 2020.

 2021

 In 2021, online event was held from July 14 to August 15, marking the event's 35th anniversary.

 2022

-2022 event will be held from July 12 – 17 in downtown Halifax.
+The 2022 event was held from July 12–17 in downtown Halifax.